robjhyndman/hprtc/content/competition/junior.md

 The junior selection committee is generally made up of the Junior Convenor, Assistant Junior Convenor and the coaches.

-At HE Parker, we have recently split the Junior Convenor role into two parts to reduce the load on any given parent.
-We have one parent who does the saturday morning duties of opening the club and organising play on the day.
+The Junior Convenor role is split into two parts to reduce the load on any given parent.
+We have one parent who does the Saturday morning duties of opening the club and organising play on the day.
 The other parent (normally the assistant convenor) is doing much of the paperwork, particularly at team selection time.

 If you are passionate about your child's tennis or would simply like to help out, please enquire about the convenor roles or assisting on the selection committee by sending an email to [president@hprtc.org.au](mailto:president@hprtc.org.au).